ALohman22/FoundationsCapstone/README.md

 ![Landing Page](public/images/readMe/opticWarning.png)

-The "No Name" warning is displayed when a user trys to sumbmit a rifle that hasnt been named.
+The "No Name" warning is displayed when a user tries to sumbmit a rifle that hasn't been named.

 ![Landing Page](public/images/readMe/nameWarning.png)